NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Completed/The Whispering Cairn.md

 One round after the elevator falls, the PCs may make a [[Skills#Perception|Perception]] check to hear the skittering of thousands of insects making their way up the shaft toward them.
 The DC for this check is 5 for PCs in the green lantern tunnel and 10 for PCs in the main chamber of area 7.

 Two rounds later, a living geyser of silverfish bursts from the shaft.
 They make for the nearest PC, eagerly attempting to devour the character and move on to the next.
-Along with the [[Silverfish Swarm|swarms of silverfish]] emerges a [[giant silverfish]].
-The silverfish swarms naturally seem to avoid the [[giant silverfish]].
+Along with the [[Silverfish Swarm|swarms of silverfish]] emerges a [[Giant Silverfish]].
+The silverfish swarms naturally seem to avoid the [[Giant Silverfish]].

 The 60-foot shaft leading to area 15 is pitted and scarred, which makes climbing down relatively easy (DC 10 [[Skills#Acrobatics|Acrobatics]] check).